wp-plugins/wp-soavis/README.txt

 This plugin provides a means to manage and visualise the existing service base.
 With the use of shortcodes, the network of service relations can be visualised.
 As the relations can change over time, the visualisation is dynamically generated every time it is shown on the site.

+Download a set of example entities via [https://www.soavis.eu/wp-soavis-sample-upload].
+This page also shows how to upload that set.

 The main visualisation is provided by [GraphViz](http://www.graphviz.org/), a powerful tool for visualising network and tree structures that connect objects.
 It has been implemented in the [WP GraphViz](https://wordpress.org/plugins/wp-graphviz/) plugin.
 Hence the dependency check.

 == Installation ==